dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 Two approaches can be used to create a <xref:Microsoft.Maui.Controls.TabbedPage>:

 - Populate the <xref:Microsoft.Maui.Controls.TabbedPage> with a collection of child <xref:Microsoft.Maui.Controls.Page> objects, such as a collection of <xref:Microsoft.Maui.Controls.ContentPage> objects.
 For more information, see [Populate a TabbedPage with a Page collection](#populate-a-tabbedpage-with-a-page-collection).
-- Assign a collection to the `ItemsSource` property and assign a `DataTemplate` to the `ItemTemplate` property to return pages for objects in the collection.
+- Assign a collection to the `ItemsSource` property and assign a <xref:Microsoft.Maui.Controls.DataTemplate> to the `ItemTemplate` property to return pages for objects in the collection.
 For more information, see [Populate a TabbedPage with a DataTemplate](#populate-a-tabbedpage-with-a-datatemplate).

 > [!IMPORTANT]
 > A <xref:Microsoft.Maui.Controls.TabbedPage> should only be populated with <xref:Microsoft.Maui.Controls.NavigationPage> and <xref:Microsoft.Maui.Controls.ContentPage> objects.